David M. Gonzales: After the war

 In 1999, David Gonzales, Jr. and his wife Bea attended a ceremony for war heroes in Santa Ana, California.
 There, they discovered that the picture the Army was sending out to military ceremonies was not of his father, but of someone else.
 Gonzales Jr. wrote to the Army in Washington, D.C. to tell them of their mistake, but did not receive a response.
 He then wrote to Congressman Howard Berman, who in turn referred the letter to his aide Fred Flores.
 Flores, who was also from Pacoima, California, immediately called Pentagon officials and had them correct the mistake.
 However, Flores found out that the family had only been presented with a Medal of Honor and a duplicate Purple Heart — the original one was stolen – and he realized that Gonzales had earned many other medals.

 During a November 7, 2002, ceremony at Los Angeles Mission College, Congressman Berman presented David Gonzales, Jr. the following medals earned by his father: the Bronze Star, the Purple Heart, the World War II Victory Medal, the Asiatic-Pacific Campaign Medal with two Bronze Service Stars, the Philippine Liberation Medal, the World War II Honorable Service Lapel Button, the Combat Infantryman Badge, and the Expert Rifle Badge.
 Finally, he presented the Gold Star Lapel Button, which identifies the next of kin of members of the military who lost their lives while engaged in action.

 The photo of a soldier who was not Gonzales, but identified as that of the medal winner, had been erroneously displayed in the Pentagon's Hall of Heroes.
 This was removed and replaced with a correct one of Gonzales after the renovations of the Pentagon – made necessary by the 9/11 attack – were completed on March 31, 2003.

 Reunion between the Gonzales and Kouts families

-On March 20, 2007, Maribeth Kouts, daughter of William Kouts posted the following message in Wikipedia:
+On March 20, 2007, Maribeth Kouts, daughter of William Kouts posted the following message on Wikipedia: